streamthoughts/jikkou/docs/content/en/docs/Concepts/reconciliation.md

 A _Change_ represents a difference, detected during reconciliation, between two objects that can reconciled or corrected by adding, updating, or deleting an object or property attached to the actual state of the system.

+A _Change_ represents a detected difference between two objects during the reconciliation process.
+These differences can be reconciled or corrected by adding, updating, or deleting an object or property associated with the actual state of the system

-Jikkou computes four types of changes:
+* Jikkou identifies four types of changes:

-* **ADD**: Indicates that a new object or a property of an existing object was added.
+* **ADD**: Indicates the addition of a new object or property to an existing object.
-* **UPDATE**: Indicates that an existing object or a property of an existing object was changed.
+* **UPDATE**: Indicates modifications made to an existing object or property of an existing object.
-* **DELETE**: Indicates that an existing object must be deleted or a property of an existing object was removed.
+* **DELETE**: Indicates the removal of an existing object or property of an existing object.
-* **NONE**: Indicates that an existing object or property was not changed.
+* **NONE**: Indicates that no changes were made to an existing object or property.

 ### Reconciliation Modes

-Depending on the chosen reconciliation mode, only specific types of changes may be applied.
+Depending on the chosen reconciliation mode, only specific types of changes will be applied.

-Jikkou defines the following four distinct reconciliation modes:

-Jikkou offers four distinct reconciliation modes that determine which types of changes will be applied:
+Jikkou provides four distinct reconciliation modes that determine the types of changes to be applied:

-* **CREATE**: Only changes that create new resource objects on your system will be applied.
+* **`CREATE`**: This mode only applies changes that create new resource objects in your system.
-* **DELETE**: Only changes that delete existing resource objects on your system will be applied.
+* **`DELETE`**: This mode only applies changes that delete existing resource objects in your system.
-* **UPDATE**: Only changes that create or update existing resource objects on your system will be applied.
+* **`UPDATE`**: This mode only applies changes that create or update existing resource objects in your system.
-* **APPLY_ALL**: Apply all changes to ensure that the actual state of a resource in the cluster matches the desired state as defined in your resource definition file, regardless of the specific type of change.
+* **`APPLY_ALL`**: This mode applies all changes to ensure that the actual state of a resource in the cluster matches the desired state defined in your resource definition file, regardless of the specific type of change.

-{{% alert title="Note" color="info" %}}
-The reconciliation modes listed above correspond to the _commands_ available through the Jikkou CLI.
-{{% /alert %}}
+Each mode corresponds to a command offered by the Jikkou CLI (i.e., `create`, `update`, `delete`, and `apply`).
+Choose the appropriate mode based on your requirements.